sebvilhelm/cv/src/cv.md

 </header>

-I am a software engineer from Copenhagen.
+I am a software engineer from Copenhagen, where I live with my wife and daughter.
 I am passionate about UX, performance and accessibility, and I like React, systems design, and static type systems.
 I am unafraid to dive into uncharted waters, and love to develop my skills and learn new technologies.

 ## Proficiencies